AmitXShukla/GPS-Mobile-Tracking-App/README.md

-<h2>HTML Bootstrap Angular 6 MYSQL NodeJS CRUD Operation</h2>
+<h2>HTML Bootstrap Angular 7 MYSQL NodeJS CRUD Operation</h2>
-<h2>HTML, Bootstrap, Angular 6, NodeJS and MYSQL App</h2>
 <h2>GPS Mobile Location Tracking App</h2>
+<h2><a href="https://www.youtube.com/playlist?list=PLp0TENYyY8lHJGZX6-Ek4MkvAnzWmC9oa">Video Tutorials Link!</a></h2>
 In this app, I am going to demostrate how to use most common, popular  and widely used technologies.<br/>
 I believe, HTML, CSS, Javascript and Bootstrap are still used in 90% of iOS and Android we see today in market.<br/>
 And MYSQL is no doubt king of all databases.<br/>
-I am also going to make use of advance Angular 6 framework at front end which will connect to MYSQL database at the backend through NOdeJS Javascript engine.<br/><br/>
+I am also going to make use of advance Angular 7 framework at front end which will connect to MYSQL database at the backend through NOdeJS Javascript engine.<br/><br/>
 My Objective is to show how to make a complete CRUD operations in MYSQL & Angular 6. <br/>
 However, instead of making a simple manual or tutorial, I am going to demostrate this in a real-life app.<br/>
 One other reason, I want to show CRUD in an app is, because writing CRUD in production is very different than what do you see in tutorials or manuals.<br/>